shashankgupta5/simple-protractor--typescript-automation/README.md

 4. Once the test execution is complete, the report can be seen under ./results folder.

 ## What's New
-v02 - Add reporter and support (.vscode) to debug ts code.
-Simply add a breakpoint and click F5. v0.1 - Pilot
+v0.2 - Add reporter and support (.vscode) to debug ts code.
+Simply add a breakpoint and click F5.

+v0.1 - Pilot.